djinn-ci/djinn/docs/user/keys.md

 ## Creating a key

-Keys a created from the *Keys* link the dashboard's sidebar, and by clicking the *Create* button in the top right hand corner.
+Keys are created from the *SSH Keys* link the dashboard's sidebar, and by clicking the *Create* button in the top right hand corner.

 A key needs to be a valid SSH private key.
 During creation you will have the option to specify configuration for that key, for example,